dschnare/binderjs/Reference.md

 	changed - The changed operator.
 Defautlts to using strict inequality. lazy - Flag indicating that dependencies shouldn't be tracked until first access.
 Defaults to false. owner - The object the property belongs to.
 Defaults to undefined.

+*Note About Context*
+ All properties behave like any other JavaScript funtion in that they derive their context based on how they are called.
+However, when a property is called without an explicit context, the owner of the property will be used.
+For example (note that is a contrived example):

+ 	var model = {
+ 		type: 'fruit'
+ 	};
+	var nameProperty = BINDER.makeProperty(function () {
+		return this.type === 'fruit' ?
+'Apple' : 'Tomatoe';
+	}, model);

+ 	var model2 = {
+ 		type: 'vegetable'
+ 	};

+ 	model.name = nameProperty;
+ 	model2.name = nameProperty;

+ 	// The context for 'name' will be the 'model' object. model.name(); // Returns 'Apple'

+ 	// The context for 'name' will be the 'model2' object. nameProperty.clearMemo(); // Clear the memoized value, otherwise will always return 'Apple'. model2.name(); // Returns 'Tomatoe'

+ 	// In JavaScript the context would typically be inferred to be the 'window' object.
+ 	// However, instead of inferring 'window' BINDER uses the value of the property's
+ 	// 'owner' property, which in this case is the 'model' object. nameProperty.clearMemo();
+ 	nameProperty(); // Returns 'Apple'
+ 	// These statements are equivalent the one above. nameProperty.clearMemo();
+ 	nameProperty.call(nameProperty.owner); // Returns 'Apple'
+ 	nameProperty.clearMemo();
+ 	nameProperty.get(); // Returns 'Apple'

 **makeProperty.get()**